 'If there’s still some hard pieces which are not coming off the grill, scrub them in hot soapy water – use a fresh ball of aluminium foil to get the trickier pieces off the BBQ.'

 3. Clean your bbq with coffee

-This method works especially well if you use a percolator to make filer coffee.
-Simply refill your un-emptied percolator with hot water, and pour the coffee all over your grate.
-Coffee is acidic and will break down crusted on food.
+This method works especially well if you know how to use a coffee maker to make filter coffee.
+Simply refill your un-emptied percolator (also known as a Moka) with hot water, and pour the coffee all over your grate.
+Coffee is acidic and will break down crusted-on food.

 4. Stick the barbecue grill into your dishwasher

-5. Use a specialised barbecue grill cleaning brush
+5. Use a specialized barbecue grill cleaning brush

 All-purpose brushes and scourers aren't the best option for cleaning BBQs: they're likely to not be heavy duty enough, and you'll need to apply quite a bit of extra pressure with your hands to get a result.
 A grill cleaning brush, on the other hand, has a longer handle with a rough scourer attached, which means that you don't have to work quite so hard.

 The GRILLART grill brush and scraper BBQ brush (opens in new tab) on Amazon is a customer fave with almost 13,000 ratings.

 6. Use a pumice stone to clean your bbq